-CBH offers Shabbat Services and Torah study every week, including Kabbalat Shabbat, family-friendly services, song leaders services, chanting, onegs, and more.
-Below are brief descriptions of additional characteristics of our different services.
+CBH offers Shabbat Services and Torah study every week, including Kabbalat Shabbat, family-friendly services, song leaders services, chanting, onegs and more.
+Below are brief descriptions of our different services.
 The wide variety of worship options reflects the diversity of our congregation and ensures that you will find at least one Shabbat service that speaks to you.

 Friday Evening Services

 First Friday of the month at 6:00 p.m.

 The Family Shabbat service begins and is tailored for families with school-age children.
 Family Shabbat features youth-oriented music accompanied by guitar with most prayers sung by all.
 Rabbi Wolfe gives a short talk especially suited for children.
 Led by Rabbi Greg Wolfe and Dan Tennenbaum.